dbpedia/webid/README.md

 Note that Github pages sets the `Content-Type` HTTP response header correctly to `text/turtle`, but needs 3-5 minutes to update on commit/push.
 See the header here:
 `curl -I https://holycrab13.github.io/webid.ttl`

+#### Own webspace with Apache and .htaccess
+TODO to publish on your own webspace configure Apache and create add the turtle mime-type

 ### Create the WebID profile document in Turtle syntax